ceguez/e-commerce-website/README.md

 ## Tech stack
 * Firebase  for server and database.
-* React: used create-react-app to set up the project.
+* React: used create-react-app to set up development environment.
 * Yarn (package manager)
 * JavaScript and JSX to build out the components for the application in a modular fashion.
 * Redux (State management)